MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 ## Step 4: Configure NAT inbound rules

-To access the server from your Hyper-V host or any other computer in your network, NAT inbound rules are required.
+To access the server from your Hyper-V host or any other computer in your network, Network Address Translation (NAT) inbound rules are required.

 1. Create the following inbound rules: